NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/hardware.rst.txt

 ===============

-This section will provide an overview of the system hardware, as well as a diagrammatic sketch of the sytem layout.
+This section will provide an overview of the system hardware, as well as a diagrammatic sketch of the system layout.

 There are multiple ways in which the new byte addressable storage class memory (SCM)can be applied, and the different modes each have specific